Clinical Trials

 sunRIZE

-Phase 3, Enrollment Complete
+Phase 3, Complete

-The Phase 3 sunRIZE study (RZ358-301) is a multi-center, randomized, double-blind, placebo-controlled, parallel arm study designed to evaluate the efficacy and safety of ersodetug in patients with congenital HI, ages 3 months to 45 years old, who are experiencing continued hypoglycemia on currently available standard of care (SOC).
-Eligible participants are randomized to one of three treatment arms to receive either ersodetug (5 or 10 mg/kg) or matched placebo-control as add on to existing SOC.
-Study drug is administered every other week during an initial loading phase, and then every 4 weeks during the 6-month controlled pivotal treatment period.
-Following the pivotal treatment phase of the study, participants may roll-over into an optional open-label extension phase to continue to receive ersodetug, which has had a high rate of continuation thus far.
+The Phase 3 sunRIZE study (RZ358-301) was a multi-center, randomized, double-blind, placebo-controlled, parallel arm study designed to evaluate the efficacy and safety of ersodetug in patients with congenital HI, ages 3 months to 45 years old, who were experiencing continued hypoglycemia on currently available standard of care (SOC).
+Eligible participants were randomized to one of three treatment arms to receive either ersodetug (5 or 10 mg/kg) or matched placebo-control as add on to existing SOC.
+Study drug was administered every other week during an initial loading phase, and then every 4 weeks during the 6-month controlled pivotal treatment period.
+The study was to enroll approximately 56 participants in more than a dozen countries around the world, inclusive of U.S. patients, which was completed and exceeded.
+Following the pivotal treatment phase of the study, participants had the option to roll-over into an optional open-label extension phase to continue to receive ersodetug.
+All 59 participants who completed the study elected to continue to receive ersodetug in the OLE.
+As of January 2026, 57 participants remain in the OLE, with an exposure duration ranging from ~6 weeks for the most recently entered patients, to ~18 months.

 For additional information about the trial, please visit clinicaltrials.gov using the identifier NCT06208215.